PradnyaBaddi/Assignment-Project/README.md

 Created a RESTful API for a task management system.
 The API support the following functionalities:

-• User Registration and Authentication
+1) User Registration and Authentication
-• CRUD operations for tasks (Create, Read, Update, Delete)
+2)CRUD operations for tasks (Create, Read, Update, Delete)
-• Task assignment to users
+3) Task assignment to users
-• Filtering and searching tasks
+4)Filtering and searching tasks